When you think of a tourniquet, you might assume it’s an item that’s reserved for police or paramedics.

 - This tourniquet is really strong as the windlass is made out of aluminum.

-This Recon tourniquet is right up there with more expensive tourniquets.
+This CAT tourniquet is right up there with more expensive tourniquets.

 You might wonder if you even need to own a tourniquet.
 But a tourniquet should be in everyone’s emergency kit!
 Here’s what you should know about tourniquets.